TheWindName/TheWindName/README.md

 # About Me
-Hi, I am Iván Rodríguez and I am a Computer Engineer since 2018 by Granada University in Spain.
+:wave: Hi, I am Iván Rodríguez and I am a Computer Engineer since 2018 by Granada University in Spain.
 I want to improve and develop new skills so I'd like to share my projects with the Github community because I think that it is the best way to keep in touch with the knowledge.